exvim/exvim.github.io/index.md

 - Your extension settings.
 - ...

-exVim also make sure project files store in one place ( in the folder `./.exvim.your_project_name/` under your project ).
+exVim also make sure project files stores in one place ( in the folder `./.exvim.your_project_name/` under your project ).
 This makes your project clean and much better work with external tools.
 These project files can be:

 - global search index and results (idutils)